casid/jte/DOCUMENTATION.md

 Hello world!
 ```

-This will be translated to the following Java class:
+Behind the scenes, this will be translated to the following Java class:

 ```java
 package org.jusecase.jte.generated.test;